-In this report, we test ioimage's wdc100dn camera to better understand its performance.
+In this report, we test ioimage's wdc100dn camera [link no longer available] to better understand its performance.
 We successfully integrated the ioimage camera with the ExacqVision VMS to record video and monitor alerts from our test.

 This report continues our video analytics testing series.
 We recommend readers compare to our other test: Agent Vi, VideoIQ, VitaminD, and Archerfish Solo.
 VideoIQ is probably the best comparison as they are both 'smart cameras' aimed at the professional market.
 Agent Vi is another good comparison as their analytic software can be loaded on 3rd party cameras.

 - How well does detection work in narrow or wide FoVs?
 Inside we demonstrate a test of detection capabilities from 10ft. to 300ft. horizontal FoVs.